 Home sellers can also try to sell the home themselves to try to save the broker’s commission.
 Often, there is a tradeoff.
 The seller must do a lot of the work the broker would do – so the tradeoff is time and effort versus money.

 In either event, broker or no-broker, sellers should consult with experienced Florida real estate lawyers when selling a home.

 Understand how much you’ll really get for selling a home

-Homebuyers should begin by examining what other homes in similar condition in their neighborhood are selling for.
+Homebuyers should begin by examining what other homes in similar conditions in their neighborhood are selling for.
 Home sellers also need to understand that the listing price is not the starting point for calculating their revenue.
 The listing price just starts the negotiation process.
-The starting point for valuing the home sale revenue is the sales price set forth in a sales agreement
+The starting point for valuing the home sale revenue is the sales price outlined in a sales agreement

-There are many costs that will need to then be deducted including:
+Many costs will need to then be deducted including:

 • The broker’s commission if a broker is hired

 • Any additional agreed-upon costs the seller may assume

 Setting a listing price is what starts the negotiation process when selling a home.
 Keep in mind that when you review comparable properties, potential buyers will review the comparable homes in your neighborhood and geographical area too.

 Setting a listing price also depends on the current state of the economy.
 Additionally, the time of the year can make a big difference.
 If you have a home that’s built for children, keep in mind that buyers will want to move in so that their own children can start the new year in their new school.
 Parents prefer to keep their children in the same location for each school year.
 This means that many buyers want to be able to move in before September but after May.